ariefwasista/tygor/doc/GO-IMPLEMENTATION.md

 ### 7.1 Query String Decoding (GET)

-For GET requests, the library MUST decode query parameters using a decoder compatible with `gorilla/schema`.
+For GET requests, the library MUST decode query parameters using a decoder compatible with `gorilla/schema`, configured to use `json` tags via `SetAliasTag("json")`.

-**Important:** GET requests use `schema` struct tags, NOT `json` tags.
-The `json` tags are ignored by the query parameter decoder.
+**Important:** GET requests use `json` struct tags, just like POST request bodies.
+This ensures TypeScript clients can use the same property names for both request types.
+The query parameter decoder is configured with `SetAliasTag("json")` to read from json tags instead of the default schema tags.

 **Case-Insensitive Matching:**
 Query parameter names are matched case-insensitively.
-Without a `schema` tag, the field name is used (e.g., field `Limit` matches query param `limit`, `Limit`, or `LIMIT`).
-For clarity, always use explicit `schema` tags.
+Without a `json` tag, the field name is used (e.g., field `Limit` matches query param `limit`, `Limit`, or `LIMIT`).

 **Array Handling:**
 Arrays MUST be decoded from the "repeat" format: `?ids=1&ids=2&ids=3`